Peer Education Programs

 Health Worker Program

-Applications for our 2024-25 open positions are now open!
-The applications will be evaluated and accepted on a rolling basis until all positions are filled.
-The application deadline is April 5, 2024.
+Applications open annually in March!
+Applications are evaluated and accepted on a rolling basis until all positions are filled.
+Visit the Health Worker Program webpage for more information.

 PartySafe

 PartySafe works to reduce alcohol-related risk and harm by improving alcohol and party management in the campus community.
-Peer Advocates conduct outreach, trainings, consultations, and interventions with multiple stakeholders and assist with campus events that promote alcohol risk reduction, such as the #OurHouse campaign.
+Peer Advocates conduct outreach, trainings, consultations, and interventions with multiple stakeholders and assist with campus events that promote alcohol risk reduction.

 Contact: Health Promotion, hpromo@berkeley.edu, (510) 642-7202